jedelman8/jedelman8.github.com/_posts/2017-10-01-aristas-programmability-strategy.md

 **EosSdk** - it is in fact an avenue for device level programmability, but for the  control plane of the switch (compared to management plane).
 I think this is slick and great knowing it's there, but out of reach and not needed for the majority of EOS users.

+Update: shortly after this published, I was informed the latest release of EOS has gRPC support for streaming and also configuration of certain models.
+Some of these models are also exposed via NETCONF too.

 # Summary

 When I take a step back and look at Arista's strategy for programmability, this is what I'm left with: